 - If you’re looking for value-for-money hosting, choose Rocket hosting.

 - Considering you’re an agency or a big corporation and need to host your site in a reliable and renowned service, Kinsta should be your choice.
 There is a 2-month free hosting available on annual plans.

 Rocket.net vs Kinsta – Overview

-Rocket.net was established in 2020, and it soon emerged as one of the finest managed WordPress hosting providers.
-The service is ideal for both agencies and creatives.
+Rocket.net was established in 2020 and soon emerged as one of the finest managed WordPress hosting providers.
+The service is ideal for both agencies and bloggers.
 Most importantly, the service is lightning fast, and Rocket.net websites are highly optimized and easy to set up.
 Further, Rocket.net offers a highly secure WordPress hosting environment.
-On top of that, the company has the industry's leading live support in place.
+On top of that, the company has the industry’s leading live support.